leangjia/blender_docs/trunk/blender_docs/manual/advanced/limits.rst

       print(":%d fps: %d hours, %d minutes." %
             (fps, seconds // 3600, seconds % 3600 // 60))

-The maximum number of frames for each scene is currently 1,048,574, and allows for continuous shots for durations of:
+The maximum number of frames for each scene is currently 1,048,574, and allows for continuous shots for a duration of:

 :24 fps: 12 hours, 8 minutes.
 :25 fps: 11 hours, 39 minutes.